Tel: 022 752 2044

 The two Pool Villas are virtually identical and each sleeps two couples or a family of four.
 With two spacious and magnificently appointed bedrooms with king beds dressed in fine percale linen, and en suite, both bedrooms lead onto the patio and pool; one of the rooms also has a private balcony with 180 degree sea views all the way to the horizon.
 But wherever you are in the 5-star Abalone Pool Villas, the ocean is right outside – just beyond the twinkling rim-flow infinity pool, so uninterrupted sea views are everywhere.

-Each of the two air conditioned bedrooms also offer a flat screen TV with select DSTV channels.
-The bed configuration can also be changed to offer twin beds.
+Each of the two air conditioned bedrooms offer a bed configuration that can also be changed to offer twin beds.
 The main bedroom’s bathroom offers a shower, bath and double basin, while the second bedroom’s bathroom offers a shower, and single basin.
 There is also an additional guest toilet in each unit.

 Located at 45 St Augustine Road, Paternoster, 7381